RenderKit/embree/README.md

 Source under the
 [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0).

-Intel® Embree supports applications written with the Intel® SPMD Program Compiler (ISPC, <https://ispc.github.io/>) by also providing an ISPC interface to the core ray tracing algorithms.
-This makes it possible to write a renderer in ISPC that automatically vectorizes and leverages SSE, AVX, AVX2, and AVX-512 instructions.
-ISPC also supports runtime code selection, thus ISPC will select the best code path for your application.
+Intel® Embree supports applications written with the Intel® Implicit SPMD Program Compiler (Intel® ISPC, <https://ispc.github.io/>) by also providing an Intel® ISPC interface to the core ray tracing algorithms.
+This makes it possible to write a renderer in Intel® ISPC that automatically vectorizes and leverages SSE, AVX, AVX2, and AVX-512 instructions.
+Intel® ISPC also supports runtime code selection, thus Intel® ISPC will select the best code path for your application.

 Intel® Embree contains algorithms optimized for incoherent workloads (e.g.